-At present there is an uncertainty as to when the war with Iraq is likely to take place although there is a consensus that it is most likely in the early part of 2003.
-Any ongoing uncertainty in this area is likely to depress the capital markets and hinder growth.
-So, in the end, there may be no choice left other than to embark on the conflict in hope of the most benign economic outcome.
-Most wars in America's history have tended to stimulate economic growth partly because of higher defence spending.
+Any prevailing uncertainty in regard to the war with Iraq is likely to depress further the capital markets and hinder growth.
+So, in the end, there may be no choice left but to embark on the conflict in hope of the most benign economic outcome.
+Most wars in US history have tended to stimulate economic growth partly because of higher defence spending.
 In contrast, the Gulf war in 1991 was followed by a recession.
-Even if the war with Iraq is won, it is extremely doubtful as to how easy it would be to capitalise on the world's second largest oil reserves.
-Two broad-brush scenarios are worth noting:
+Even if the war with Iraq is won, it is difficult to envisage how easy it would be to capitalise effectively on the world's second largest oil reserves.
+Two scenarios are worth noting:

 - 1. It may be a short and neat war as it is hoped.
-Various independent studies have calculated that a short war would cost over \$50 Billion. - 2.
-If the war is a protracted one, there may be severe economic consequences in terms of loss of confidence in the West and a longer capital markets downturn, which would impact on support for and satisfaction with Government foreign policy; the costs would also double and cross \$100 Billion.
+Various independent studies have calculated that a short war would cost over \$50 Billion. - If the war is protracted, there may be severe economic consequences in terms of loss of confidence in the West and a longer capital markets downturn, which would tend to undermine support for and satisfaction with Government foreign policy; the costs would also double and cross \$100 Billion.

-The cost of rebuilding Iraq post the war would also be significant and depend on the damage caused.
-If Weapons of mass destruction are used by either side, the clean up and recovery costs would be immense.
+The cost of rebuilding post war Iraq would also be significant and depend on the damage caused - both physical and political.
+If Weapons of Mass Destruction (WMD) are used by either side, the clean up and recovery costs would be immense.

-Over a ten year period, the medium to long term cost of a war that went well would still be in excess of \$100 Billion whilst a war that went horribly wrong could end up out by a factor of ten and cost in excess of one Trillion Dollars.
+Over a ten year period, the medium to long term cost of a war that went according to plan would still be in excess of \$100 Billion whilst the cost of a war that went horribly wrong could end up out by a factor of ten and cost in excess of one Trillion Dollars.

-Also, the war with Iraq may be won on the ground but lost in terms of the battle for the hearts and minds of the 1.1 Billion Muslims around the globe.
+Most importantly, the war with Iraq may be won on the ground but lost in terms of the battle for the hearts and minds of the 1.1 billion Muslims around the globe.
 So far the "War on Terror" has avoided being perceived as a war on Muslims.
 In the war with Iraq, we may not be so lucky.
-In the Gulf war, there was the BBC and CNN, now there is Al-Jazeera and the global Internet and eMail access to contend with as well.
+During the Gulf war, the BBC and CNN monopolised media coverage.
+Now there is Al-Jazeera, the global Internet and eMail access to contend with as well.